466 total views, 1 views today

 Your COGS is the direct cost of producing the product or service.

-Your sales are normally taken from your point of sale system or your invoicing system and is always exclusive of VAT/sales tax.
+Your sales are normally taken from your point of sale system or your invoicing system and are always exclusive of VAT/sales tax.

 + Purchases – Credits (if applicable) + Transfers (if applicable) + Wastage (optional*) – Closing inventory count = COGS